davletovb/neva/README.md

-  schema failures, and permission denials are returned to the model as bounded feedback so it can correct itself on a later step. `ToolLoopConfig` bounds model turns/tool calls, advertised tools, retained model output, each feedback record, and orchestration prompt size; hitting `max_steps` returns a non-success `ToolLoopResult` instead of looping indefinitely.
+  schema failures, and permission denials are returned to the model as bounded feedback so it can correct itself on a later step. `ToolLoopConfig` bounds model turns/tool calls, advertised tools, retained model output, each feedback record, and orchestration prompt size.
+Tool advertisement is budget-aware: rich schema metadata is used when it fits, then compact descriptions, then name-only entries, without silently dropping registered tool names.
+On the default agent model path, `max_prompt_chars` may not exceed the agent's own prompt-validator ceiling; incompatible limits fail before the model call.
+  Hitting `max_steps` returns a
+  non-success `ToolLoopResult` instead of looping indefinitely.
 When no explicit model callable is supplied, the loop uses the agent's `generate_model_output()` hook: this sends the already composed bounded loop